 Additionally, if there are any delinquent property taxes owed at the time of closing, it will generally be the responsibility of the seller to pay them before the sale can be completed.
 If the seller is unable to pay the delinquent taxes, the buyer may add them to the closing costs or negotiate with the seller to have them paid out of the sales proceeds.

 In summary, the responsibility for property taxes at closing usually falls on the buyer, but the exact amount and payment responsibilities can vary depending on the specifics of the transaction.
-It’s important for both buyers and sellers to carefully review the closing documents and work with their real estate agent or attorney to fully understand their obligations regarding property taxes.
+It’s important for both buyers and sellers to carefully evaluate the closing documents and work with their real estate agent or attorney to fully understand their obligations regarding property taxes.

 Common Misconceptions and FAQs